Jack Rodwell: Sydney

 Rodwell signed for Sydney in August 2022 on a two-year contract with the Sky Blues.

 Just under four months later, on 10 December, Rodwell made his Sydney debut in a 2–1 win over Melbourne City.
 After joining Sydney, Rodwell mostly played in the centre–back position, forming a partnership with Alex Wilkinson.
 He helped the club qualify the finals series and reached the semi–finals, in which Sydney lost 5–1 against Melbourne City.
 However, his first season with the club was beset by recurring injuries.
 Despite this, Rodwell made thirteen appearances in all competitions.

 At the start of the 2023–24 season, Rodwell scored his first goal for the Sky Blues, in a 3–0 win against Western United in the quarter–finals of the Australian Cup.
 However, he went on to suffer a hamstring injury that would ultimately rule him out of action for two months.
 While out with an injury, Sydney won the Australia Cup.

 On 16 December 2023, Rodwell returned to the starting line–up for Sydney, a 3–0 defeat against Melbourne Victory.
 The following week, on 23 December, Rodwell scored one of Sydney's four goals in their 4–2 victory over Western United.
-It would be yet another injury stricken season for Rodwell, who was ruled out of action on three separate occasions due to injury.
+It would be yet another injury stricken season for Rodwell, who was ruled out of action on three occasions due to injury.
 Despite this, Rodwell helped Sydney overcome Macarthur 4–0 in the elimination-finals.
 However in the semi–finals against Central Coast Mariners, he received a straight red card in the 63rd minute for an unprofessional foul.

 On 22 May 2024, Sydney announced Rodwell as one of the players that would depart the club upon the expiration of his contract on 30 June.